 - Solutions Groups, using the 3 Cs, or 5 Whys, to draw on staff experience, and through a tried and tested methodology empower staff to develop their own solutions to a problem facing them

-- Employee Engagement Champions networks, where keen members of staff play a major role in supporting their managers and colleagues in engaging activities to improve how they work together
+- Employee Engagement supporters networks, where keen members of staff play a major role in supporting their managers and colleagues in engaging activities to improve how they work together